tfahey/verademo-java/DEMO_NOTES.md

 	veracode fix src/main/java/com/veracode/verademo/controller/UserController.java

-The first flaw is an SQL Injection, around line 170, that can be Fixed.
+The first flaw is an SQL Injection around line 170 that can be Fixed.

 To verify the fix re-build the app and re-run the Pipeline scanner.